- Other Years

 His work is known for being independent, experimental and futuristic.
 Zhang believes that objects in the digital world can grow and morph much like things found in nature, and he is dedicated to discovering and exploring the methods within these transformations.
 His work mainly focuses on the simplicity of logic, variety and unpredictability, which is based on his understanding of nature.

 His collections have been exhibited widely around the world and selected by museums as well as individual collectors.
 His work has appeared in mainstream media such as Wallpaper*, the New York Times, and Vogue.

 Angie Fang is a digital artist/designer and a co-founder of Studio NOWHERE.
 She works with diverse media and cross-discipline approaches to express her world through different art forms including sculpture, audiovisual and interactive installations.

 Ben Hughes is a designer, educator and author who has worked for consultancies in UK, Australia and Taiwan.
 From 1999 to 2011 he was the Director of Postgraduate Industrial Design at Central Saint Martins.
 In 2011 he relocated to Beijing where was Professor of Industrial Design at the Central Academy of Fine Arts (CAFA) until 2016.
-He continues to run his own design studio, A4, in CaoChangDi, Beijing.)
+In 2019 he was appointed Director of the International Design Centre at Beijing Institute of Technology.
+He continues to run his own design studio, A4, in CaoChangDi, Beijing.

 Danny Kuo is a Dutch designer currently based in Shanghai.